A Russian drone and artillery attack kills 6 in Ukraine and knocks out power in a major city - The Boston Globe

 More than 100 people who were waiting for the train at the time of the attack arrived in Kyiv on Wednesday morning, national rail operator Ukrzaliznytsia said.

-The attack on the Kherson region and its capital hit residential areas and a mall as well as striking the power grid, leaving around 70% of households in Kherson city without electricity during the winter cold, regional Gov. Oleksandr Prokudin said.
+The attack on the Kherson region and its capital hit residential areas and a mall as well as striking the power grid, leaving around 70 percent of households in Kherson city without electricity during the winter cold, regional Gov. Oleksandr Prokudin said.

 It was not immediately possible to estimate when power might be restored, he said.